falcucci/changelog-it/README.md

 ## Releases

-You can automatically attach Jira issues to a release with the `--release` flag.
-For example, let's say we want to add all issues in the changelog to the "sprint-12" release:
+You can automatically attach pull requests to a release with the `--release` flag.
+For example, let's say we want to add all issues in the changelog to the "1.73.0" release:

 ```bash
 changelog-it --owner rust-lang --project rust --release 1.73.0 --github-token <token>